Stray Dog (film): Plot

-Murakami's gun is used again, this time to murder another woman during a robbery.
+Murakami's gun is used again, and this time, during a robbery, a woman is murdered.
 He and Satō continue to question Namiki at her mother's house.
 She is still reluctant to talk, so Satō leaves to trace Yusa's movements, while Murakami remains behind hoping that Namiki's mother can persuade her to begin cooperating.
 Satō finds the hotel where Yusa is staying.
 He tries to call Murakami, but just as he is about to reveal Yusa's location, the criminal (having overheard the hotel owners mention that a cop is present) shoots Satō twice before making his escape.
 Satō, badly wounded but alive, staggers out the door, passes out from blood loss, and is taken to the hospital.
 A distraught Murakami is forcibly removed from the hospital on Nakajima's orders when he becomes disruptive and starts wailing loudly.

 The following morning, Namiki has a change of heart and informs Murakami that Yusa called and asked her to meet him at a train station so they can skip town.
 Murakami races to the station and manages to get a positive identification on Yusa by taking into account his age, white suit stained with mud, and left-handedness, three tips he has collected over the past few days.
 Yusa tries to flee and Murakami pursues him into the forest; Yusa is able to wound him in the arm, but then panics, wastes his last two bullets, and throws the gun away.
 Murakami, in spite of his injury, wrestles Yusa down, handcuffs him, retrieves the gun, and takes him into custody.
 Days later at the hospital, Satō has recovered and congratulates Murakami on receiving his first citation.
 Murakami admits that he sympathizes with Yusa's situation, to which Satō replies that there are lots more like Yusa and that he will lose such sentimentality over time as he arrests more people.